The Yasuhara Anthy 35mm f1.8 is a compact full manual full-frame mirrorless lens.

 I actually find this lens to be fantastic for black-and-white photography.
 Most of the vignetting issues go away and it does have better tonal detail than a lot of the higher-element Canon and Nikon lenses.

 Yasuhara Anthy 35mm f1.8 Bottom Line

-Personally I’ve been using it way more than I thought I would be simply because of the small size.
-There just aren’t a lot of full-frame f1.8 lenses that can do what this lens does that are also this small and the build quality is fantastic.
+Personally, I’ve been using it way more than I thought I would be simply because of the small size.
+There just aren’t a lot of full-frame f1.8 lenses that can do what this lens does that is also this small and the build quality is fantastic.

 For night shooting it performs really well since you don’t see the vignetting, and it doesn’t have any serious issues with astigmatism like the Canon RF 35mm f1.8.

 It does have some sort of rear reflection thing going on that I showed in some test shots, but I haven’t seen it yet in real-world shooting.